-Including a campaign specific URL is a great way of digitally measuring the performance of a direct mail marketing campaign.
+Including a campaign-specific URL is a great way of digitally measuring the performance of a direct mail marketing campaign.

 This tactic can also pair well with a promotion by directing your customers to an exclusive online discount page.

 This method of tracking your direct mail marketing also stands out because of its versatility.
-If you want to monitor more precise behaviours, then your direct mail can be easily tailored to feature different URLs.
+If you want to monitor more precise behaviors, then your direct mail can be easily tailored to feature different URLs.

 You could even measure the response rates of specific individuals by featuring a unique URL in their direct mail.

 Using Scannable QR Codes

 Like URLs, QR Codes can be used as a way of getting your targets online where you can track their activity and measure your direct mail marketing campaign’s effectiveness.

 Unlike URLs though, which require time and precise entry into an internet search bar, QR Codes can easily be scanned with the camera on almost any modern smartphone.

 QR Codes are quick and convenient, and as such should yield a far higher engagement rate than URLs.

 They also achieve great response rates with young people.